byuitechops/canvas-api-wrapper/README.md

 	console.log(modules)
 })
 ```
-If a post, put, or delete request the second argument is the body
+If a post, put, or delete request the second argument is the request body
 ```js
 await canvas.post('/api/v1/courses/10698/modules',{
 	module:{